akrk1986/re-wx/docs/main-concepts.md

         return wsx([StaticText, {'label': self.format_time()}])
 ```

 Check it out!
 We can reference state in any of the methods we define in our class!
-Here we setup a little helper which reads the current state, and transforms it into something more presentable for display in the UI.
+Here we set up a little helper which reads the current state, and transforms it into something more presentable for display in the UI.
 We then used that helper in our `render` method.

 So far so good, but our clock isn't much of a clock yet.
 It just sits there displaying whatver time it received on its first render.
 To fix this, we'll learn how to update state.